Luis Scola: Phoenix Suns (2012–2013)

 On July 15, 2012, Scola was claimed off amnesty waivers by the Phoenix Suns.
 Reportedly, the Dallas Mavericks and the Cleveland Cavaliers were also interested in acquiring him during the amnesty process.
 On November 21, 2012, he was relegated to playing off the bench for the first time in his NBA career since the start of his rookie season.
 He regained his starting spot less than a month later, and on December 29, he scored a season-high 33 points against the Minnesota Timberwolves.
 While Scola did become a leader for the Suns, he finished the season with declining averages, as his 12.8 points per game were his lowest since the 2008–09 season.

 Indiana Pacers (2013–2015)

 On July 27, 2013, the Suns traded Scola to the Indiana Pacers in exchange for Gerald Green, Miles Plumlee, and a 2014 first-round draft pick (Bogdan Bogdanović).
 In his two seasons for the Pacers, he played a back-up power forward role to David West as he started just 18 games over his two-year stint, while helping the team reach the Eastern Conference Finals in 2014.

 Toronto Raptors (2015–2016)

-On July 15, 2015, Scola signed with the Toronto Raptors.
-He made his debut for the Raptors in their season opener on October 28, recording eight rebounds while taking no field goal attempts in a 106–99 win over the Indiana Pacers.
-He helped the Raptors make the Eastern Conference Finals in 2016 for the first time in franchise history.
+On July 15, 2015, Scola signed with the Toronto Raptors in what would turn out to be the best season in the DeMar DeRozan/Kyle Lowry era.
+Scola strengthened a front court that had centre Jonas Valanciunas, centre Bismack Biyombo, power forward Patrick Patterson, and small forward DeMarre Carroll.
+Scola made his debut for the Raptors in their season opener on October 28, recording eight rebounds while taking no field goal attempts in a 106–99 win over the Indiana Pacers.

+During the season, Scola shot an impressive 40.4% (65 out of 161) from beyond the three-point line, which was his career-high 3-point shooting percentage.
+Not only did Scola make a high percentage of his shots from beyond the 3-point arc, the number of 3-point shot attempts he took was a high-volume amount for an NBA big.
+In the first eight seasons of his career combined, Scola shot 60 three points attempts, versus the 161 attempts he took during his season with the Raptors.

+The Raptors went on to a 56–26 season, the first time the franchise had 50 wins or better in a regular season, eclipsing the franchise previous-best record of 49-33 earned the season before.
+Scola helped the Raptors defeat the Paul George-led Indiana Pacers in the first round, marking the Toronto Raptors' first victory in a playoff Game 7 in franchise history.
+Scola and the Raptors defeated the Dwyane Wade-led Miami Heat in seven games in the second round, marking the second playoff Game 7 win in the team's history.
+With the victory, the Raptors advanced to the Eastern Conference Finals in 2016 for the first time in their franchise history.